SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 > **I'm not original author of this script.**

 I downloaded the original one from github but its author and the repo seem to have disappeared.
-So I decided to upload my own modified one.
+So I decided to upload my own modified one because he/she allowed redistribution in the script.
 Here are the major changes from the original one.

 * Change Pytorch version from 1.13.0.dev20220922 (Nightly) to 1.13.0 (stable)